aparsons/Veracode/README.md

+#### Warning: *Many of the scripts won't work out of the box.
+They will require settings or some customization.*

 ### shell/veracode.sh directory [version]
 Arguments:
 * directory: **Required**.
 Directory path containing the files you wish to submit in your scan (not recursive)